L3viathan/progressify/README.md

     for x in progressify(range(10)):
         for y in progressify(range(5)):
             do_something(x, y)

+When you're using progressify like this, and you want to change the message or want to set a different attribute on the current progress bar, you can use `progressify.last` to access the last progress bar instance.

 By default, box-drawing characters are used to draw the progress bar, but the style can be changed, either by passing a keyword argument `style` to